 - Spanish Inspired Funeral Potatoes with Chorizo and Smoked Paprika

-You might enjoy Venezuelan Arepas which have some similarities to Llapingachos.
+You might also enjoy Venezuelan Arepas which are gluten free corn cakes that have some similarities to Llapingachos.

-Here’s the recipe for Ecuadorian Cheese and Potato Patties with Tomato Onion Avocado Salad.
-If you try this recipe please come back to leave a star rating and a comment.
+Here’s the Llapingachos recipe.
+If you try this, I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

-These sautéed cheese and potato patties are simple and scrumptious.
+Delicious 3-ingredient cheese and potato patties.
 They make a delicious vegetarian meal served with a fresh salad of tomato, avocado and red onions.
 Perfect for brunch, lunch or dinner. [gluten-free]

 - Cook Time: 30 mins

 - Category: Breakfast, lunch, brunch, dinner

 - Cuisine: Ecuadorian

 - 2 tablespoons or so of cooking oil such as canola (or for authenticity use annatto oil if you can find it or make it)

 - 2 pounds russet potatoes, peeled and quartered (4 medium sized potatoes)